ORNL/certified/docs/how-to-guides.md

     message https://my-api.org:8000/notes '{"message":"hello"}'

-You can also access servers programmatically using using the `Certified.Client` context.
+You can also access servers programmatically using using the `Certified.ClientSession` context.
-This context is an `httpx.Client` that bakes in the appropriate client and server certificates so that both sides can mutually authenticate one another.
+This context is an `aiohttp.ClientSession` that bakes in the appropriate client and server certificates so that both sides can mutually authenticate one another.